Single Touch Payroll (STP) Guide

 If you currently own a business with 20 or more employees, you should already be using Single Touch Payroll.

 As a business owner, you need to know what obligations you have for STP and what you need to have in place.
-Should you wish to start using STP before July, you can go right ahead.
-Just keep in mind that, once you start, you need to continue.

 If you’re the Accountant or bookkeeper, you should already be familiar with what’s going on.
 You probably don’t need to stress too much.